Giannis Bourousis Karditsa New Indoor Arena

-The arena's total seating capacity for sporting events, including collapsible seats, is 3,007 people, and it's capacity for concerts and cultural events is 4,680 people.
-The arena also features a 118 seat conference room.
+The arena's seating capacity for basketball games is 3,500.
+Its capacity for concerts and cultural events is 4,680 people.
+The arena also features a 118-seat conference room.
 The arena is named in honor of the former player and President of the Karditsa basketball club, Giannis Bourousis.

 History

 Construction on the arena began in 2014, and it was completed in 2019.
 Upon completion, the arena featured a permanent seating capacity of 2,505 people, which could later be expanded to a total capacity of 3,007 people, with the addition of a 502-seat collapsible tier.
-The arena officially opened on 2 November 2019, with its name at the time of its opening being either the Karditsa New Indoor Arena, or the Karditsa New Indoor Hall (Greek: Νέο Κλειστό Γυμναστήριο Καρδίτσας).
+The arena officially opened on 2 November 2019, with its name at the time of its opening being either the Karditsa New Indoor Sports Arena, or the Karditsa New Indoor Sports Hall (Greek: Νέο Κλειστό Γυμναστήριο Καρδίτσας).

 Upon its opening, the arena became the home venue of the Greek professional basketball club Karditsa.
 The club played their first home game at the arena, on the day of its opening, in a Greek 2nd Division game, during the 2019–20 season, against Charilaos Trikoupis.
 Charilaos Trikoupis won the game, by a score of 73–62.

-The arena was officially renamed to Ioannis Bourousis New Indoor Arena, in a ceremony honoring the former Greek national team player, on 17 September 2022.
-In 2022, the 502 seat collapsible tier was finally added to the arena's seating capacity.
+The arena was officially renamed to Giannis Bourousis New Indoor Sports Arena, in a ceremony honoring the former Greek national team player, on 17 September 2022.
+In April 2022, plans for the addition of a 502-seat collapsible tier were approved.
+In December 2023, the arena's seating capacity was increased to 3,500, as part of improvements ahead of the arena's hosting of the 2023 Greek Basket League All-Star Game.